The Corvus Consort is a vocal ensemble based in the UK.

 Founded and directed by Freddie Crowley, the group draws its members from a pool of young professionals in the early stages of their singing careers.

-Its key objectives of musical versatility and innovative programming lead the Consort to perform a wide variety of genres and styles, ranging from the Renaissance to the present day, and to enjoy a range of instrumental collaborations.
+With key objectives of musical versatility and innovative programming, the Consort performs in a wide variety of genres and styles, stretching from the Renaissance to the present day, and enjoys a range of instrumental collaborations.
 The ensemble is also flexible in size and forces, so it can be carefully tailored to each particular performance context.

-Ongoing collaborations include a project exploring Baroque choral works with the Ferio Saxophone Quartet and a programme of music for upper voices and harp with harpist Louise Thomson, and an improvisatory exploration of Renaissance soundworlds with Music on the Edge.
+Ongoing collaborations include a project reimagining Baroque choral works with the Ferio Saxophone Quartet, a programme of music for upper voices and harp with harpist Louise Thomson, and an improvisatory exploration of Renaissance soundworlds with Music on the Edge.

 In summer 2020 the Consort released two videos, recorded remotely during the first coronavirus lockdown.
 Their video of J. S. Bach’s accompanied chorale Jesus bleibet meine Freude with the Ferio Saxophone Quartet was premiered as part of The Sixteen’s Sounds Sublime Online festival.
 The same festival also featured the Consort’s video in collaboration with Music on the Edge, overlaying the Renaissance polyphony of Tomás Luis de Victoria’s O vos omnes with instrumental improvisations.

 Since making its first appearance in Devon in September 2018, the Consort has enjoyed performances at the Kings Lynn Festival, Music on the Quantocks and Borough Theatre Abergavenny and Merton College Chapel in Oxford, as well as becoming Ensemble-in-Residence at the brand new Whiddon Autumn Festival in 2021.
-Future engagements include Winchfield Festival with the Ferio Saxophone Quartet, Simonsbath Festival with Music on the Edge, a Christmas concert for the Lamberhurst Music Society and planned performances at Buckfast Abbey and Clifton Cathedral.
+Future engagements include Winchfield Festival with the Ferio Saxophone Quartet, Simonsbath Festival with Music on the Edge, a Christmas concert for the Lamberhurst Music Society, and planned performances at Buckfast Abbey and Clifton Cathedral.